difaandika/Final-Project-SINTA/README.md

 2. SignIn or SignUp
 3. Click scan image icon
 4. Take picture or get image from galery
-5. App will inform the sign
+5. App will inform the meaning of sign
 <br>
-You can follow this [Demo](https://example.com)
+You can follow this [Demo](https://youtu.be/yMtv7RY4Khg)

 <!-- CONTRIBUTING -->